Skip to main content

 EnterpriseCustomCustomCustomCustomCustom

 All tiers are paid — there is no free tier.
-Every plan grants read access to properties, market data, investment calculators, spatial search, planning data, lead generators, EPC certificates, UPRN, demographics, flood risk, and heritage data.
-Professional and Business also include the ai:chat and build-cost:read scopes.
+Every plan grants read access to properties, market data, investment calculators, spatial search, planning data, lead generators, EPC certificates, UPRN, demographics, flood risk, and heritage data, plus the ai:chat scope (the AI chat quota scales by tier — see the table above).
+Professional and Business additionally include build-cost:read.

 Per-request value: at every tier we’re cheaper per request than the closest UK competitor AND give 20–25× higher per-second rate limits than equivalent tiers at PropertyData.